gpt-engineer-org/gpt-engineer/README.md

 ## Features

 ### Pre Prompts
-You can specify the "identity" of the AI agent by overriding the `preprompts` folder, with your own version of the `preprompts`, using the `--use-custom-preprompts` argument.
+You can specify the "identity" of the AI agent by overriding the `preprompts` folder with your own version of the `preprompts`.
+You can do so via the `--use-custom-preprompts` argument.

 Editing the `preprompts` is how you make the agent remember things between projects.

 ### Vision

 By default, gpt-engineer expects text input via a `prompt` file.
-It can also accept imagine inputs for vision-capable models.
+It can also accept image inputs for vision-capable models.
 This can be useful for adding UX or architecture diagrams as additional context for GPT Engineer.
-You can do this by specifying an image directory with the—-image_directory flag and setting a vision-capable model in the second cli argument.
+You can do this by specifying an image directory with the `—-image_directory` flag and setting a vision-capable model in the second CLI argument.

 E.g. `gpte projects/example-vision gpt-4-vision-preview --prompt_file prompt/text --image_directory prompt/images -i`

 ### Open source, local and alternative models

-By default, gpt-engineer supports OpenAI Models via the OpenAI API or Azure Open AI API, and Anthropic models.
+By default, gpt-engineer supports OpenAI Models via the OpenAI API or Azure OpenAI API, as well as Anthropic models.

-With a little extra set up you can also run with open source models, like WizardCoder.
+With a little extra setup, you can also run with open source models like WizardCoder.
 See the [documentation](https://gpt-engineer.readthedocs.io/en/latest/open_models.html) for example instructions.

 ## Mission